 This refers to the rates that are calculated for measuring the effectiveness of operations of business grounded on effective utilization of coffers.
 Hence, these are also known as ‘ Effectiveness Rates’.

 It refers to the analysis of gains in relation to profit from operations or finances (or means) employed in the business and the rates calculated to meet this ideal are known as profitability Rates’.

 Liquidity rates are calculated to measure the short-term solvency of the business, i.e. the establishment’s capability to meet its current scores.
 These are analyzed by looking at the quantities of current means and current arrears in the balance distance.
-The two rates included in this order are the current rate and liquidity rate.
+The two rates included in this order are the current rate and the liquidity rate.

 i) Current Ratio